Advertiser Learning in Direct Advertising Markets: Introduction

 The differences between fixed price contexts and ad exchanges are consequential for how advertiser learning is modeled.
 In exchange markets, feedback (in the form of KPIs such as clicks) arrives incrementally by impression.
-In direct markets, a considerable amount of uncertainty can be resolved after a single purchase, because many impressions are bought at once, and the information about ad efficacy obtained from those impressions overwhelms the prior beliefs.
-Under these circumstances, finding better priors is far more pressing than when testing and learning at the impression level is possible, because there is little opportunity to explore and exploit using exchange algorithms such as those discussed in \textcite{Tunuguntla_2021}.
+In direct markets, a considerable amount of uncertainty can be resolved between subsequent purchases, because each purchase leads to many impressions, and the information about ad efficacy from so many impressions overwhelms prior beliefs.
+At the same time, these large bundles of impressions make individual transactions more costly, increasing frictions around learning.
+Under these circumstances, obtaining better priors is more pressing than test and learn, and there is little opportunity (if any) to explore and exploit using exchange algorithms, such as those discussed in \citet{Tunuguntlan_Hoban_2020}.\footnote{ Because direct channels, in contrast to exchange markets, do not involve individual targeting of ads, there are no ``test and learn'' algorithms used for targeting impressions in direct buy markets.
+Therefore, advertiser learning behavior is not algorithmically driven by direct exchanges.}